 You can get as few as six hours of daylight on Skye during the height of winter.

 Does the Isle of Skye get snow?

 The Isle of Skye does get snow throughout the winter, particularly in the mountains.
 It can occur as late as April!

 Do the Fairy Pools freeze in winter?

 Yes.
 When the conditions are cold enough, the Fairy Pools freeze, offering visitors a very different kind of experience!

 Is it Worth Visiting the Isle of Skye in Winter?

-The short answer to this question is definitely.
-Although daylight hours are fewer and the weather can be wild, visiting Skye during the winter months offers a unique and magical experience.
-The lack of crowds means you can fully enjoy the mesmerising landscapes and attractions, without constantly battling for somewhere to park or a space on the trail.
+Yes!
+Although daylight hours are fewer and the weather can be wild, visiting the Isle of Skye during the winter months is a unique and magical experience.
+The lack of tourists means you can enjoy the enchanting landscapes and attractions, without constantly battling to lose the crowds.

-Although the cold requires extra layers, it also means that the Scottish midges are in hibernation, providing a welcome relief from the bloodsuckers that can make summer miserable!
+Although the cold requires extra layers, it also means that the Scottish midges are in hibernation, providing a welcome relief from these pesky wee insects!
 Snow-capped mountains provide world-class scenery and dark nights showcase the incredible starry sky and even offer the chance to catch the Northern Lights.

 You might have to be prepared to be a bit flexible but if you’re happy to change your plans on a whim (or just get wet), visiting the Isle of Skye in winter might well be the best trip you take!